 - Prove the levy will create or is creating an economic hardship.

 Every tax debt situation is different.
 Our tax levy lawyer can advise you about having a levy released based on your unique circumstances.

-Why Choose NYC Property Tax Lien Attorney Timothy S. Hart?
+Why Choose NYS Property Tax Lien Attorney Timothy S. Hart?

 New York attorney Timothy S. Hart has extensive background resolving the most complex IRS tax problems for clients.
 He is admitted to practice in the U.S. Tax Court and focuses his work exclusively in helping taxpayers achieve solutions to tax issues with the IRS and state tax authorities.
 Additionally, our tax attorney is also a Certified Public Accountant.
 When your property and assets are in danger of being seized, choose a tax lawyer who knows how to stand up to the IRS and get beneficial results.

 Schedule a Free Consult

 NYS Tax Levy Lawyer Pursues Debt Solutions for Taxpayers

 Sometimes taxpayers who are in default do not understand the full authority the IRS has to pursue delinquent taxes.
 They don’t realize that their property and assets can be seized for non-payment.
 Our NYS tax levy lawyer does not want your property to be taken, which is why he will negotiate assertively with the IRS to try and get you a debt payoff arrangement or settlement you can afford and that will remove liens and levies against you.

 Attorney Timothy S. Hart may be able to help you by: